PaddlePaddle/PaddleClas/docs/en/faq_series/faq_2020_s1_en.md

 **A**:

 There are many ssld pre-training models available in PaddleClas, which obtain better pre-training weights by semi-supervised knowledge distillation, so that the accuracy can be improved by replacing the ssld pre-training models with higher accuracy in transfer tasks or downstream vision tasks without replacing the structure files.
-For example, in PaddleSeg, [HRNet](https://github.com/PaddlePaddle/PaddleSeg/blob/release/v0.7.0/docs/model_zoo.md), with the weight of the ssld pre-training model, achieves much better accuracy than other same models in the industry; In PaddleDetection, [PP- YOLO](https://github.com/PaddlePaddle/PaddleDetection/blob/release/0.4/configs/ppyolo/README_cn.md) with ssld pre-training weights has further improvement in the already high baseline.
-The transfer of classification with ssld pre-training weights also yields impressive results, and the benefits of knowledge distillation for the transfer of classification task is detailed in  [SSLD Distillation Strategy](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.3/docs/zh_CN/advanced_tutorials/knowledge_distillation.md)
+For example, in PaddleSeg, [HRNet](../models/HRNet_en.md) , with the weight of the ssld pre-training model, achieves much better accuracy than other same models in the industry; In PaddleDetection, [PP- YOLO](https://github.com/PaddlePaddle/PaddleDetection/blob/release/0.4/configs/ppyolo/README_cn.md)with ssld pre-training weights has further improvement in the already high baseline.
+The transfer of classification with ssld pre-training weights also yields impressive results, and the benefits of knowledge distillation for the transfer of classification task is detailed in  [SSLD Distillation Strategy](../advanced_tutorials/knowledge_distillation_en.md)

+<a name="3"></a>

 ## Issue 3